BKSchatzki/qr-code-component-main/README.md

 A lot of styling I do is redundant, and I still struggle slightly with keeping track of parent and container elements.
 I have a habit of just wrapping something inside of a div to style it together, and can end up with too many layers.
 As simple as this was, I still applied some unecessary styling to a container initially.
 I also worked a little with inherited properties, and refreshed my memory of how that works and how to keep code relatively dry.

+I also learned that ARIA markup (role="...") doesn't need to be declared when the tag itself is a semantic landmark tag.
+And that landmark elements should not be contained inside other elements.

 ### Continued development

 Hopefully, I'll be able to integrate something like this with a QR code generator in the future.
 I also want to be able to drop this component into other pages.